kaaydin/automatic-notebook-documentation/README.md

 ## Input preparation
 Our tool works best with code chunks that do not contain any documentation or comments in them.
 For this reason, preparing any input and cleaning them of these elements is highly recommended.

-### Example case
+## Notebook for testing
 We have added a sample jupyter notebook that can be used as an input in the GitHub repository and the Zip-submission file.
-It is called "testbook.ipynb"
+It is called ["testbook.ipynb"] (https://github.com/kaaydin/automatic-notebook-documentation/blob/main/testbook.ipynb)

 ## Final remarks